malo4300/ICA_IV_simulations/README.md

-# Combinding ICA with an instrument validty test
+# Combining ICA with an Instrument Validity Test

-In 'data_generation' each simulation has its own folder with one python file 'simulation.py' and one R file 'iv_test_generation.R'.
-Each of them implement one function that can be run from the file 'IV_on_ICA.R' or 'run_simulation.py'.
-In combination they run everything for the specific simulation from generating the data, running ICA, doing the independence and IV tests.

-These datasets are the foundation of the treatment estimators implemented in 'treatment_effect_estimation'.
+This repository contains the code for my semester project, where I combine Independent Component Analysis (ICA) with an Instrumental Variable (IV) validity test to estimate the treatment effect in the presence of a hidden confounder.

+## Repository Structure

+### `data_generation/`
+Each simulation has its own folder, containing:
+- A Python script (`simulation.py`)
+- An R script (`iv_test_generation.R`)

+Each script implements a function that can be executed from either `IV_on_ICA.R` or `run_simulation.py`.
+Together, these scripts handle the entire pipeline for a given simulation, including:
+1. Data generation
+2. Running ICA
+3. Performing independence and IV tests

+### `treatment_effect_estimation/`
+This folder contains the treatment effect estimators, which rely on the datasets generated in `data_generation/`.

+### `data_generation/IV_code/`
-The IV test is not running without the code in the folder data_generation/IV_code.
+The IV test requires the code in this folder to run properly.
+For my simulations it was provided by Patrick Burauel.